 • Interdisciplinary approach: Experts from different disciplines are involved in the development - from aerodynamicists, automation technology, mechanical engineers, electrical engineers, software developers to ergonomics experts and materials scientists.

-• requirements management: The aircraft must meet numerous requirements, from safety to fuel economy to passenger comfort and economy.
+• Requirements management: The aircraft must meet numerous requirements, from safety to fuel economy to passenger comfort and economy.

 • Integration: All systems – from the navigation system to the cabin lighting to the engine – must be seamlessly integrated so that they work together smoothly.